Knowledge is a Region in Weight Space for Fine-tuned Language Models

 \subsection{Levels of Granularity}

-To study the relationship between the weights of similarly trained models, we experiment with three levels of granularity for dataset similarity.
-At each level, we analyze models fine-tuned on source datasets sharing some traits.
+To study the relationship between weights of similarly trained models, we experiment with 3 levels of granularity for dataset similarity.
+At each level, we analyze models finetuned on source datasets sharing some traits.
 In each level's setting, we define an \emph{interior} group (hereafter \emph{In}) of datasets that share a trait as well as an \emph{exterior} group (hereafter \emph{Ex}) of models not sharing the trait.
-By default, we report on each group the average loss over all source datasets used for fine-tuning In models.
+By default, we report on each group the average loss over all source datasets used for finetuning \emph{In} models.

-\paragraph{Same-Dataset.} In the most specific case, models are similar if they were fine-tuned on the same dataset.
-Interior models are fine-tuned on MNLI \citep{williams-etal-2018-broad} and exterior on the rest of the General datasets.
+\paragraph{Same-Dataset.} In the most specific case, models are similar if they were finetuned on the same dataset.
+Interior models are finetuned on MNLI \citep{williams-etal-2018-broad} and \emph{Ex} on the rest of the General datasets.
 We report the loss over MNLI.

-\paragraph{Same-Task.} At the next level of granularity, we consider the group of models trained on the same task.
-In that case In contains models fine-tuned on NLI datasets and Ex contains models fine-tuned on all other datasets.
-We report loss over all NLI datasets, except for ANLI which might add confounding effects, as it is made with examples that were adversarially constructed to cause misclassifications for NLI-trained models. \paragraph{General.} In the most general case, we consider any model fine-tuned on any of the General datasets as In.
-This leaves little to consider as exterior, so we construct Ex by perturbing the pre-trained model's weights in a random direction.
-We apply a perturbation whose norm is equal to the average distance between the pre-trained and In models.
+\paragraph{Same-Task.} At this broader granularity, we consider the group of models trained on the same task.
+In that case, \emph{In} contains models finetuned on NLI datasets and \emph{Ex} contains models finetuned on all other datasets.
+We report loss over all NLI datasets, except for ANLI which is not intended for such test purposes.
+ANLI is made with adversarial examples that cause misclassifications for NLI-trained models.
+In initial trials, it showed similar trends, but we omit it from the test for good practice. \paragraph{General.} In the most general case, we consider any model finetuned on any of the General datasets as \emph{In}.
+This leaves little to consider as exterior, so we construct \emph{Ex} by perturbing the pretrained model's weights in a random direction.
+We apply a perturbation whose norm is equal to the average task vector norm of \emph{In} models.
 Since there is no clear prior to sampling a random direction in space, we aim for a prior that prefers points in the weight space that represent "reasonable" networks.
 We use Xavier initialization \citep{xavierInit} to define such a prior.
 The prior is an i.i.d.
 Gaussian distribution over each weight with zero mean and where variance depends on the layer characteristics.
 This choice reduces the probability of sampling networks with exploding or vanishing outputs, which would stand as a weak baseline.